ChurroC/next-server-theme/example/README.md

-cheeck if after budnling if firefox cookeiStore is polyufilled else try to pollyfill it yourself
+cheeck if after budnling if firefox cookeiStore is polyufilled else try to pollyfill it myself

 usetabstate could be a component